glpi-project/glpi/tests/README.md

 If you prefer to use the another test configuration file, Copy the `phpunit.xml.dist` file to `phpunit.xml` and change the `GLPI_CONFIG_DIR` option.

+Using the same database than the web application is not recommended.

 Running the test suite